mikechambers/dcli/src/dclistat/README.md

-# dcliah
+# dcliastat

-Command line tool for viewing Destiny 2 Crucible activity history and stats.
+Command line tool for querying Destiny 2 PVP stats.

-The application will display individual game results and stats, aggregate game results and stats, as well as individual weapon and medal stats.
-You can specify specific crucible game modes, as well as time periods to create custom reports.
-Private and non-private stats are seperated from each other.
+The application takes a list of stat types and returns a comma seperated list of the corresponding data for that stat and the specificed parameters.

 dcliah pulls its data from the local Destiny 2 activity database store.
 By default, dcliah will create and update this file with the latest activity data, but it can also be seperately managed using [dclisync](https://github.com/mikechambers/dcli/tree/main/src/dclisync).